 [former] Ebenezer Primitive Methodist Chapel, Oswestry

 The Primitive Methodists first met in Oswestry in a building, called "The Cold Bath" in Oakhurst Road which opened on 12 December 1824.
 This soon became too small.
-A site at the corner of Castle Street and Chapel Street was bought & a chapel, called Ebenezer, erected in 1840, at a cost of £1,640 & opened on 20th December of that year.
+A site at the corner of Castle Street and Chapel Street was bought & a chapel, called Ebenezer, erected in 1840, at a cost of £1,640 & opened on 20th December 1840.
 Adjoining it there was land used as a graveyard and two houses and gardens, In 1851 the chapel had seating for 300 worshippers.
 On Census Sunday 30 March 1851 there were 60 worshippers at their afternoon service and 110 at their evening one.
 In addition, the Sunday School had 29 children at their morning meeting and 28 at their evening one.
 It was described at the time as a "brick building cemented" and "neatly pewed".
 Two schoolrooms and a vestry on adjoining land were built in 1868 at a cost of about £300.
 The foundation stones were laid on the 15th September 1868 and the rooms opened on 24th January 1869.
 In 1890 more land was bought & a new schoolroom was erected, which was opened in 1891.
 In 1894 it was proposed to build a new chapel as the chapel was too small for the congregation.
 In 1898 the chapel and the schoolroom of 1868 were demolished and a new chapel built.